-health benefit, use for neurological conditions and libido enhancement
+Mucuna pruriens side effects, herb health benefit, l dopa content, for Parkinson’s, neurological conditions and libido enhancement

-Mucuna pruriens, commonly known as velvet bean, contains L-Dopa.
-L-dopa is used to make dopamine, an important brain chemical involved in mood, sexuality, and movement.
-Studies in rats show it to increase dopamine content in the cortex of the brain.
+Mucuna pruriens, commonly known as velvet bean, contains L-Dopa which is used to make dopamine, an important brain chemical involved in mood, sexuality, and movement of the body.
+Studies in rats show supplementation to increase dopamine content in the cortex of the brain.
 It is used for male erectile dysfunction, as an aphrodisiac, and as nervine tonic.
-This plant has been used for generations in India to treat Parkinson's disease, which has a low prevalence in India except in the small Parsi community where there is a high prevalence.
-Parkinson's disease has been known in India since ancient days and the powder of mucuna pruriens seeds has been used for its treatment.
 This herbal remedy also has antioxidant properties.

 Formulated by Ray Sahelian, MD

 Supplement Facts: Mucuna Pruriens herb – 200 mg

 Mucuna pruriens seed dried water extract, 15 percent L Dopa which converts into dopamine.

 Buy Mucuna Pruriens herb it can be shipped to Canada

 Directions, how much to take and when: Take one capsule in the morning on an empty stomach or as directed by your health care provider.